-CAREER INTERNSHIP PROGRAM 1 (CIP) (772) 5 or 10 Credits Prerequisite: This course is assigned at the recommendation of the Full Year Child Study Team and is a Resource Center Level course.
-Grades 10-11 1
+CAREER INTERNSHIP PROGRAM 1 (CIP) (772)

+Prerequisite: This course is assigned at the recommendation of the Child Study Team and is a Resource Center Level course.

 This is a dedicated transition program that prepares students to negotiate between school, post-secondary education, employment, adult living, and living within their community.
 Students enrolled in this course may do so for one or two periods within the school day.
 Students continue to evaluate their options for post-secondary transition through structured completion of: career and interest inventories, hands-on work in the CIP lab sites including: catering/cooking, retail sales, office occupations, imprinting, engraving, computer graphics, horticulture; and community experiences to explore college and career options.
 In addition, students will have opportunities to job-sample within the school community in preparation for internships and employment within their local community.